-Learn how to make leaf pie designs inspired from leaves made out of pie dough.
+Learn how to make hand-cut leaf pie designs inspired from Fall leaves.
 Our harvest pie crust designs are super fun.
 And delicious.

 Pie season is a year round event, but there’s something very special about fall and winter pies.
 The warm and comfort of making pies for all our holiday tables and gatherings inspires us to be creative.
 We’ve been wanting to share how we make these harvest pie designs with you all so you can see why we spend a little more time when crafting each Thanksgiving and holiday pie.
 Like we’ve mentioned before Autumn is one of our favorite times of year and our search for all the leaves changing color is a yearly event.
 We’re taking our love of Autumn leaves to our obsession with pies.
 It’s a great thing, this combo love of leaves and pie.
 Let’s dive in.

-Video of our Holiday How To Make Leaf Pie Design:
+Video of our Holiday Hand-Cut Leaf Pie Design:

 Learning how to make leaf pie designs is so easy and all it takes is a great pie dough recipe, a batch of your favorite filling and some creativity.
 The creativity part is carving out leaves in all shapes and sizes and laying them out that look beautiful to you.
 That’s really it.
 Only thing to keep in mind is that as you pile on the pie dough leaves in layers, the more baking time you’ll need to make sure the leaf crusts cook through.